 As plasma power units do not have a voltage stablised power supply, a fluctuation in the input voltage will directly affect the output current.
-This may not be noticeable if the input voltage rises slightly above the norm as it will provide more power for cutting.
+This may not be noticeable if the input voltage rises slightly above the norm as it will provide more power.
 If the rise is excessive, consumable life may suffer.
-However, when the input voltage falls, the output power also falls, affecting both the pilot arc and main arc.
+However, when the input voltage falls, the output power also falls, affecting the pilot arc.
 In these circumstances it will be necessary to adjust the air pressure regulator to reduce the airflow to obtain a stable pilot arc, and readjust it when the mains voltage returns to normal.

-5.3 Cutting Procedure 5.3.1.
+5.3 Cutting Procedure

+5.3.1.
 Starting and Finishing a Cut.